This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 Changes on the Supervisory Board

-Further information on corporate governance in general is available in the joint report of the Board of Management and Supervisory Board on page 14 ff.
+Further information on the general topic of corporate governance is available in the joint report of the Board of Management and Supervisory Board on page 16 ff.

-Auditor KPMG Bayerische Treuhandgesellschaft Aktiengesellschaft Wirtschaftsprüfungsgesellschaft Steuerberatungsgesellschaft, München duly audited the Company and Group financial statements and the combined management report as at 31 December 2017, and issued them with an unqualified auditor’s opinion.
+Auditor KPMG duly audited the Company and Group financial statements and the combined management report as at 31 December 2018, and issued them with an unqualified auditor’s opinion.
+The German Public Auditor responsible for the engagement is Dr. Frank Ellenbürger.
+He first took charge of the audit of the Company and Group financial statements for the financial year ending 31 December 2013.

-The respective reports and the Board of Management’s proposal for appropriation of the net retained profits were submitted directly to the members of the Supervisory Board.
-At its meeting on 5 February 2018, the Audit Committee had the opportunity to confer in detail about the preliminary year-end figures as at 31 December 2017.
-On 13 March 2018, it prepared the Supervisory Board’s resolution on the adoption of the Company financial statements and the approval of the Group financial statements.
+The above-mentioned reports and the Board of Management’s proposal for appropriation of the net retained profits were submitted directly to the members of the Supervisory Board.
+At its meeting on 5 February 2019, the Audit Committee had the opportunity to confer in detail about the preliminary year-end figures as at 31 December 2018.
+On 18 March 2019, it prepared the Supervisory Board’s resolution on the adoption of the Company financial statements and the approval of the Group financial statements.
 To this end, the Audit Committee examined in advance the Company and Group financial statements, the combined management report and the Board of Management’s proposal for appropriation of the net retained profits.
 It discussed these at length with the external auditor present at the meeting, and gave detailed consideration to the auditor’s reports.
 The Audit Committee paid particular attention to the key audit matters described in the auditor’s opinion, including audit activity.
 The Chair of the Audit Committee briefed the full Supervisory Board about the outcome of its consultations at the balance sheet meeting.
-In its March meeting, the Audit Committee discussed the preliminary key figures under Solvency II reporting – and the solvency ratio under Solvency II in particular – and reported on this in the plenary session.
+In its March meeting, the Audit Committee discussed the preliminary key figures under Solvency II reporting – and the Solvency II ratio in particular – and reported on this in the plenary session.

-The Standing Committee dealt with the separate non-financial (Group) statement on 5 February 2018.
-On 14 March 2018, the full Supervisory Board examined this statement, taking due consideration of the external audit, and approved the statement.
+The Standing Committee dealt with the separate non-financial (Group) statement for the 2018 financial year on 13 December 2018 and 19 March 2019.
+Also on 19 March 2019, the full Supervisory Board examined the (Group) statement, taking due consideration of the external auditor’s findings, and approved it.

 Words of thanks to the Board of Management and employees

-The Supervisory Board wishes to thank all members of the Board of Management and staff worldwide for their work and dedication in an eventful and challenging financial year.
+The Supervisory Board wishes to thank all members of the Board of Management and staff worldwide.
+With their work and commitment, they have contributed to a successful result for Munich Re.

 For the Supervisory Board